 The Cosmic Birth of the Infinity Stones

-The Infinity Gauntlet featuring all six Infinity Stones displayed at Marvel's Comic-Con exhibit Caption: The Infinity Gauntlet featuring all six Infinity Stones displayed at Marvel’s Comic-Con exhibit Credit: Marvel Studios / OCC Source: Marvel
+Caption: The Infinity Gauntlet featuring all six Infinity Stones displayed at Marvel’s Comic-Con exhibit Credit: Marvel Studios / OCC Source: Marvel

-The Six Classic Infinity Stones: A Breakdown
+The Six Classic Infinity Stones and Their Powers

 The Soul Stone (or Gem)